matplotlib/matplotlib/doc/users/explain/fonts.rst

   - OpenType is a new standard for digital type fonts, developed jointly by Adobe and Microsoft
   - Generally contain a much larger character set!
-  - Limited Support with Matplotlib
+  - Limited support with Matplotlib

-Font Subsetting
+Font subsetting
 ~~~~~~~~~~~~~~~

-The PDF and PostScript formats support embedding fonts in files allowing the
+The PDF and PostScript formats support embedding fonts in files, allowing the
 display program to correctly render the text, independent of what fonts are
 installed on the viewer's computer and without the need to pre-rasterize the text.
 This ensures that if the output is zoomed or resized the text does not become